gamingrobot/doingstuff.dev/content/posts/homelab-adventure-part-2.md

 This is where the any machine specific configuration and sensitive data lives.

-I store both my Salt states and pillar data in the same git repository so I can easily test and update configurations.
+I store both my Salt states and pillar data in the same git repository so I can test and update configurations.
 Any secrets in the pillars are PGP encrypted using Salt's [gpg renderer](https://docs.saltstack.com/en/latest/ref/renderers/all/salt.renderers.gpg.html).
 Salt supports [many pillar sources](https://docs.saltstack.com/en/master/ref/pillar/all/index.html) and they can even be used in combination.

 ##### top.sls